frovedis/frovedis/README.md

 # 3. Getting started

+If you have installed Frovedis from prebuilt binary, you can find /opt/nec/nosupport/frovedis/getting_started.md; please also refer to it.

+In this case, if you want to use VE version, you can set up your environment variables by

+    $ source /opt/nec/nosupport/frovedis/ve/bin/veenv.sh

+If you want to use x86 version, please use following:

+    $ source /opt/nec/nosupport/frovedis/ve/bin/veenv.sh

+In the case of prebuilt binary, `${INSTALLPATH}` is `/opt/nec/nosupport/frovedis/ve/` in the case of VE, and `/opt/nec/nosupport/frovedis/x86/` in the case of x86.

+## 3.1 C++ interface

 Tutorial is in `${INSTALLPATH}`/doc/tutorial/tutorial.[md,pdf].
 The directory also contains small programs that are explained in the tutorial.
 You can copy the source files into your home directory and